 This issue is common among beginners and is usually linked to nutrient imbalance, especially a lack of phosphorus.
+By incorporating Mr Ganick 426 Organic Melon Vegetable Fertilizer as your plants mature, you provide the critical phosphorus needed to trigger heading.
 Understanding what your plant is missing will help you correct the problem before it is too late.

 Cauliflower and cabbage are heading vegetables.
 This means that after a certain growth stage, the plant should shift its energy from leaf growth to forming a compact head.